Can’t Get a Mortgage? Here’s What To Do Next

 What to do if you can’t get a mortgage

-• Have been declined for a mortgage (or several mortgages) in the past and now think it’s impossible
+• Who have been declined for a mortgage (or several mortgages) in the past and now think it’s impossible

 Step One: Identify the reason

-This could be either an aspect of your financial situation or something to do with the property itself.
-It’s important to pinpoint the exact reason, rather than something general like “house prices are too expensive” or “mortgage rates are too high”.
-Some of the most common reasons are covered in this article below.
+This could be an aspect of your financial situation or something to do with the property itself.
+It’s essential to pinpoint the exact reason rather than generalizing, like “house prices are too expensive” or “mortgage rates are too high.”
+This article covers some of the most common reasons.

 Step Two: Speak to an expert

 Seek further information and independent, personalised advice from an expert.
-The more they’ve worked with people in your situation (for example, applicants with bad credit or self-employed applicants) the more insight and clarity they can provide.
-If you’d like us to match you with a specialist we work with, get in touch.
+The more they’ve worked with people in your situation (for example, applicants with bad credit or self-employed applicants), the more insight and clarity they can provide.
+Contact us if you’d like us to match you with a specialist we work with.

 Step Three: Find the solution